MultiSafepay/docs/content/integrations/community-integrations.md

 For any questions about joining our developer community, email <integration@multisafepay.com>

 **MultiSafepay expects you to provide a high level of service and support to merchants.
-Possible action may be taken if we receive a high number of complaints.**
+We may take action if we receive a large number of complaints.**